Severe Thunderstorm Warning issued for Frontier by NWS - News Break

 Severe Thunderstorm Warning issued for Frontier by NWS

-Effective: 2021-05-26 14:56:00 CDT Expires: 2021-05-26 15:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Frontier A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 315 PM CDT FOR NORTHEASTERN FRONTIER COUNTY At 256 PM CDT, a severe thunderstorm was located 7 miles west of Eustis, or 18 miles east of Curtis, moving northeast at 35 mph.
+Effective: 2021-05-26 14:31:00 CDT Expires: 2021-05-26 15:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Frontier The National Weather Service in North Platte has issued a * Severe Thunderstorm Warning for Central Frontier County in southwestern Nebraska * Until 315 PM CDT. * At 231 PM CDT, a severe thunderstorm was located over Stockville, or 8 miles southeast of Curtis, moving northeast at 35 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees.
-Locations impacted include Eustis and Orafino.
+Expect wind damage to roofs, siding, and trees. * Locations impacted include Eustis, Stockville, Orafino and Dancing Leaf Earth Lodge.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov